Author Interview Questions

 I love to read, but I don’t do it often enough.
 I am a member of a book club and read at least one book a month.
 I can become an obsessive reader, not wanting to put the book down, so I have to limit myself.
-I also play tennis and love to go out and smash the ball.
+I enjoy hiking and playing with my dogs.

 - Do you have a favorite genre of book?

 My favorite genre is Young Adult fiction.
 I especially love magical YA fiction, where the characters have special powers.
 I do enjoy a good mystery.
 Agatha Christie was my favorite author as a teenager.
 I read all of her books.
 I also enjoy a well written romantic, historical fiction.
 My favorites’ are Kate Morton’s The Forgotten Garden and The Secret Garden by Francis Hodgson Burnett.

 - What is the nicest comment that you have received from someone who has read your book?

 The nicest comment I have received about my book is from my daughter, partly because I did not expect her to read it.
 She lived this with us and I didn’t think she would want to relive it by reading about it, but she did.
 She texted me after she was finished and said, “I have no words--absolutely incredible.
 I have extremely underestimated all you went through with Matthew.
 I have absolutely no idea how you coped with that and still managed to be an amazing mother to me.
 I am so proud to call myself your daughter.
 Your strength inspires me.
 If I can become half the woman you are I would be thrilled.
 I’m so blessed to have you as my mom.
 I love you more than you’ll ever know.”